-I’m doing my best to be patient but I fear there will be murder before the week is out.
-Atik has just informed me that it is unlikely that we will reach today’s destination – the Buddhist Somapura Mahavihara, so he is going to drop tomorrow’s Hindu Kantajee Temple so that we can see this one instead then.
+I’m doing my best to be patient, but I fear there will be murder before the week is out.
+Atik has just informed me that it is unlikely that we will reach today’s destination – the Buddhist Somapura Mahavihara, so he is going to drop tomorrow’s Hindu Kantajee Temple in order that we can see this one instead then.
 There are more Hindu temples on the itinerary.
 I’m not impressed.
 I haven’t endured 12 hours of traffic jams not to see something.
 I peruse maps and juggle with Google and offer two alternative itineraries that will solve the problem.
 He rejects both, until I start muttering about phoning tour companies to check, when suddenly the second will probably be viable.

 Atik discusses options and drones on about the difficulties of this and that for about two hours, while I’m trying to concentrate on the suddenly very pretty mustard quilted countryside (the sun has finally made an appearance) and on not throwing up, before he agrees that this is the best solution.
 He has to check before deviating from the itinerary he says.
 I point out that we’re not deviating, just completing.